 - Where I Was Born and Razed: By mistake, once his Superpowered Evil Side gets unlocked by his Heroic BSoD.

 Pronounced "velt-all", german word for "universe", Weltall is a powerful, black/red gear that that came into Fei's possession during the Lahan incident.
 It's probably the most important and mysterious Gear in the entire world and plays a pivotal role in the game's storyline.

-Mid-Season Upgrade: The Weltall become Weltall-2 at start of disc 2.
-Later, it gets an Eleventh Hour Superpower upgrade into Xenogears considering all thats left to do after getting it is complete the final dungeon.
+- Mid-Season Upgrade: The Weltall become Weltall-2 at start of disc 2.
+Later, it gets an 11th-Hour Superpower upgrade into Xenogears just before the final dungeon.

 Elhaym "Elly" Van Houten